 Murchison Widefield Array (MWA)

-The Murchison Widefield Array (MWA) is a low-frequency (80-300MHz) radio telescope at the Australian SKA site, the Murchison Radio-astronomy Observatory (MRO).
-Fully operational from 2013, the telescope is an international collaboration between four countries (Australia, New Zealand, India and the United States), led by the Curtin University node of ICRAR.
-The array is guiding the design of the SKA low-frequency components (SKA-low) and will complement its observations.
+The Murchison Widefield Array (MWA) is a low-frequency (70-300MHz) radio telescope at the Australian SKA site, the Murchison Radio-astronomy Observatory (MRO).
+Fully operational from 2013, the MWA has been developed by an international collaboration, led by Curtin University.
+The telescope is maintained and remotely operated at the Curtin node of ICRAR.

 The MWA has four key science objectives which will both guide and complement SKA science objectives: